-Joey Maas is a prolific neo pop artist currently residing in Portland, Oregon.
+Joey Maas is a prolific neo pop artist residing in Palm Springs, California.
 His painting style is self-taught and grew out of a desire to create unique portraits to hide the faux wood paneling in his former residence.

 In 2008, Maas began diligently painting and within the first six months, he had completed his first series.
 Following that accomplishment, he was invited by multiple galleries to exhibit his work.
 Since then, his paintings have been featured throughout Los Angeles, San Francisco, Portland and Seattle.